Cassini's Saturn Mission Goes Out In A Blaze Of Glory

 While Cassini has discovered a lot of interesting things about Saturn, its ring system and its moons, there's one thing it hasn't been able to pin down with certainty — how long a Saturnian day lasts.

-"It's a little bit embarrassing to confess, but we don't know how long a day is on Saturn," Michele Dougherty of Imperial College in London, tells NPR's Palca.
+"It's a little bit embarrassing to confess, but we don't know how long a day is on Saturn," Michele Dougherty of Imperial College in London tells NPR's Palca.
 She's the scientist in charge of Cassini's magnetometer, an instrument that measures Saturn's magnetic field.

-Dougherty is hoping that as Cassini spiraled into the atmosphere, the on board magnetometer detected a telltale tilt in the magnetic field that should resolve the uncertainty over the length of a Saturnian day, Joe reports.
+Dougherty is hoping that as Cassini spiraled into the atmosphere, the onboard magnetometer detected a telltale tilt in the magnetic field that should resolve the uncertainty over the length of a Saturnian day, Joe reports.

 Bittner says that in the final moments of Cassini's life, another instrument, the Ion and Neutral Mass Spectrometer, or INMS, was to open up, sucking in the atmosphere to figure out what it's made of.